NasimSakalla/GameDevPortfolio/README.md

 ✅ Dynamic Combat – Attack outcomes are determined by dice rolls and nearby allies.

-✅ VS – Challenge a friend.
+✅ Multiplayer VS – Challenge a friend in competitive play (minimum 2 players required).

 ✅ Color-based Control – Blue vs. Yellow, with clear visual indicators of control.